pearpages/authorization-and-authentication/README.md

 ## Understanding Identity: OpenID Connect

+OAuth 2.0 is about authorization.

+> OpenID Connect 1.0 is a simple identity layer on top of the OAUth 2.0 protocol.

+### Identity Token and UserInfo Endpoint

+### OpenID Connect Flows

+### Scopes and Claims

 ## Working with OpenID Connect on the Client

 ## Impersonating the User When Accessing the API